ikornaselur/litime/README.md

 ### Attributions
-Built on top of the data from [JohannesNE/literature-clock](https://github.com/JohannesNE/literature-clock), though I think the data in this repo is out of date.
+Built on top of the data from [JohannesNE/literature-clock](https://github.com/JohannesNE/literature-clock).
 See `script.py` for quick and dirty script to update.